 St Thomas Primary School

-Part of the Exeter Learning Academy Trust, providing education to students in Union Street, St Thomas.
+Part of the Exeter Learning Academy Trust, educating students in Union Street, St Thomas.

 Ladysmith Junior School

-Situated on Pretoria Road, this school is part of the Ladysmith Federation offering quality education under experienced leadership.
+On Pretoria Road, this school is part of the Ladysmith Federation, offering quality education under experienced leadership.

 St Leonard’s Church of England Primary School (VC)